How to Force Flowering Branches to Bloom Indoors

 1: Choose branches from spring-flowering trees with lots of plump flower buds that are evenly spaced along the length of the branch.

-2: Cut off healthy-looking branches, leaving a couple of inches of stem at the end.
+2: Cut off healthy-looking branches, leaving a few inches of stem at the end.

 3: For best results, submerge the cut end of the branches in water for several hours before bringing them indoors.